gvwilson/thirdbit/src/fiction/iffy/index.md

 "Oh hell," Wales said softly
 as a section of the sea ridge started sliding slowly into the depths.
-Blue fissure lines flashed along the edges of the mudslide like lightning, their bright lines connecting and spreading in a sudden spiderweb fracture.
+Blue fissure lines flashed along the edges of the mudslide like lightning, connecting and spreading in a sudden spiderweb fracture.

 "Come about," Wales snapped at Uncle Jack.
 "Now!"